mdcourse/mdcourse.github.io/README.md

 scientific projects.
 Note that the code is slow and that efficiency is not the primary objective here.

+### Contributing

+We welcome contributions from the community.
+Before you start, please read our [Contributing Guidelines](./CONTRIBUTING.md).
+These guidelines will help you understand the process and expectations for contributing to the project.

 ### Automated tests

 The [tests/](tests/) folder contains a series of tests for the Python code written in the